Sathwik-da24m017/DA6401_Assignment_3/README.md

 ## Notes

-- The attention visualizations only apply to models trained with attention mechanisms.
+- Attention visualizations are applicable only to models trained with attention.
 - Accuracy is computed as the number of exact match predictions over total predictions.
-- Models are saved automatically as `best_model.pth` or `best_model_attn.pth` during training.
+- Model checkpoints are saved as `best_model.pth` or `best_model_attn.pth` during training.